dotarj/Giddup/docs/components.md

 > [!IMPORTANT]
 > A command processors sole purpose is to process all business rules using the given command and state.
 A command processor is static, has one public method (`Process`), does not rely on external services (apart from the delegates provided in commands) and is named using the aggregate name and the suffix `CommandProcessor`.
 Command processors are defined in application core (domain).

+Processing of a command can either result in errors or events.
+One or more errors if business rules prevent the change due to the current state of the aggregate, or zero or more events if business rules were successfully processed.
+When the current state of the aggregate equals the desired state of the aggregate (described by the command), processing of the command should be considered successful and zero events are returned (robustness principle).

 ## Domain services